Alison Crowther MA RCA

 Crowther’s sensitivity to the environment manifests in large scale works, which are based in and reflect the complex geometry of nature.
 She observes and responds to her material, taking cues from the wood’s density, grain and intricate growth patterns to create what author, Madeleine Bunting described as a ‘dialogue between material and human intervention’.
 Curator of Crowther’s 2008 exhibition ‘The Ripple Effect’ Ann Elliott said the surfaces of the work are ‘delicately carved into rippling lines, that radiate from knots or boles, crossing or flowing with the grain - a lyrical passage between artist and material’.

-From her timber-framed studio at the foot of the South Downs, Crowther continues to produce award-winning commissions and to hand carve small pieces that are available from galleries such as, Flow Gallery (Notting Hill, London ), Sarah Myerscough Gallery ( Barnes, London ) and Gallery 57 ( Arundel, Sussex ).
+From her timber-framed studio at the foot of the South Downs, Crowther continues to produce award-winning commissions and to hand carve small pieces that are available from galleries such as, Flow Gallery (Notting Hill, London ), Sarah Myerscough Gallery ( Barnes, London ) and Gallery 57 ( Arundel, West Sussex ).

 Click images for details and